Keeping kustody of the Karadashians: Konnekt with their first kreation

 We live by The Kardashians, we die by The Kardashians

 Throughout all this, the Kardashians’ television show has remained on the air.
 Whatever side project or lip kit they’re involved with at the moment, the cameras are always there along with the audience to gawk at them.

 A New York Times article with Kris Jenner delved into the success of their show.
-“Everybody thinks that could create a bunch of drama in their lives, but it’s something that I felt I didn’t even have to think about,” Jenner said.
+“Everybody thinks that [my children] could create a bunch of drama in their lives, but it’s something that I felt I didn’t even have to think about,” Jenner said.
 “It would be natural.”